-Considering how important their work is, and how influential surgeons are, it is no surprise they can command a lot of weight when it comes to decisions about purchasing equipment.
+Considering how important their work is and how influential surgeons are, it is no surprise they can command a lot of weight when deciding to purchase equipment.
 So it is equally logical that radical (and expensive) innovations are now making their way to the surgery rooms, radically changing how surgical operations are performed.

 From Laparoscopy To Robotic Surgery

-For a few years now, surgery has been a lot more technological than a man with a scalpel and nurses to help him.
+Surgery has been a lot more technological than a man with a scalpel and nurses to help him for a few years now.

-But in the last decade, progress in electronics and robotics allowed for the surgery itself to be done by a machine.
+But in the last decade, progress in electronics and robotics allowed the surgery to be done by a machine.
 Not without a surgeon controlling it, mind you.
-But it can now be a robotic arm that steadily holds the tool, including at angles or doing moves that a human arm could never achieve.
+But it can now be a robotic arm that steadily holds the tool, including at angles or making moves that a human arm could never achieve.

 Far from being just a convenience or a fancy toy for the surgeons, this greatly benefits the patients: